-"Creature you have in your hand?
+"URSE, what is the name of that pretty creature you have in your hand?
 What bright eyes it has!
-What a soft tail-just like a gray feather!
+What a soft tail just like a gray feather!
 Is it a little beaver?" asked the Governor's little daughter, as her nurse came into the room where her young charge, whom we shall call Lady Mary, was playing with her doll.